PhilDL/ts-ghost/README.md

 ## [💻 Ghost blog Buster](https://github.com/PhilDL/ts-ghost/tree/main/apps/ghost-blog-buster)

-An elegant cli 🤖 to interact with your Ghost Blog directly via the Ghost Content API and export posts in Markdown format.
+An elegant cli 🤖 to interact with your Ghost Blog directly via the Ghost Content API or Admin API and export posts in Markdown format.
 From the cli you will be able to:

 ```shell
 npx @ts-ghost/ghost-blog-buster